 2020 BS in Physics.
 Ryan built an experimental setup to simultaneously measure photoluniscence and photocurrent from a sola cell.

 2020 BS in Physics.
 Will measured vortex splitting and formation in laser beams.
-He is currently a physics graduate student at the Univerity of Washington.
+He got his PhD at U Washington.

 2020 BS in Physics.
-Becca built an experimental setup to simultaneously measure photoluniscence and photocurrent from a sola cell.
+Becca built an experimental setup to simultaneously measure photoluniscence and photocurrent from a solar cell.
+She is currently a nuclear engineer.

 2020 BS in Physics.
 Emilee worked on generating and measuring optical orbital angular momentum.
 She is currently a physics graduate student at Boston University.